ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 ## Configuration

 Now that we have added our `Query` root type, we need to register it with our GraphQL configuration.
 Head over to the `Program.cs` where all our service configuration is located.

+In this example, the execution engine will rent a pooled `DbContext` and return it after the resolver completes its work.

 Now, register the `Query` root type with the GraphQL configuration.